VimsRocz/IMU/docs/TRIAD_Task3_Wiki.md

 ## Overview

-Task 3 pairs the gravity and Earth‑rotation vectors from the previous tasks and feeds them to the TRIAD algorithm.
-The result is a body‑to‑NED rotation matrix and a quaternion.
-Diagnostic figures compare the TRIAD solution with Davenport and SVD, but the focus is on the TRIAD output.
+Task 3 pairs the gravity and Earth‑rotation vectors from the previous tasks and feeds them to a refined TRIAD solver based on SVD.
+The routine assembles Wahba's matrix from the vector pairs and uses a singular value decomposition to compute the optimal rotation.
+Diagnostic figures compare the TRIAD result with Davenport and SVD, but the focus is on the TRIAD output.

 ```
 Body vectors (Task 2) + Reference vectors (Task 1)